We’re officially kneecap deep in holiday hoopla and soon to be in full throttle tinsel mode.

 Root Veggie au Gratin – Whole Food Plant Based

-1 average size parsnip, cut in half (just so it’s not as long)
+- 1 average size parsnip just so it’s not as long, cut in half

-- When all the veggies are sliced, preheat your oven to 350° F (175°C) and very lightly oil an 8×8 baking dish.
+When all the veggies are sliced, preheat your oven to 350° F (175°C) and very lightly oil an 8x8 baking dish.

-I want you to have a KICK ASS week and remember, just because you have an urge for something doesn’t mean you always have to obey (and sometimes, that’s exactly what it means).
+I want you to have a KICK ASS week and remember, just because you have an urge for something doesn’t mean you always have to obey (but sometimes, that’s exactly what it means).

 Are you grooving to my jam?
 Sign up here for my Saturday emails and free Whole Food Plant-Based recipe ebook.
 Pucker up!